Who We Are and What We Do

 The main goal of Harvest for Hunger is feeding our community.
 This is an issue that touches many lives in the Roaring Fork Valley.
 Through our distribution partners we are able to reach those in need and keep our community fed.

 How Our Food is Distributed

 Harvest for Hunger distributes food to our local partners who distribute it to our local communities.
 We distribute to the Crown Mountain Park Mobile Food Pantry on Tuesdays, Snowmass Mobile Food Pantry on Wednesdays, and to LiftUp on Fridays.
-We also distribute to the Mid-Valley Family Practice and Basalt Library.
+We also distribute to the Mid-Valley Family Practice, the Aspen Homeless Shelter, and Basalt Library.